Rapunzel

 The tale is classified as Aarne–Thompson type 310 ("The Maiden in The Tower").
 Its plot has been used and parodied in various media.
-Its best known line is, "Rapunzel, Rapunzel, let down your hair".
+Its best known line is, "Rapunzel, Rapunzel, let down your hair."

 Plot

-A lonely couple, who long for a child, live next to a large, extensive, high-walled subsistence garden, belonging to a sorceress.
-The wife, experiencing pregnancy cravings, longs for the rapunzel that she sees growing in the garden (rapunzel is either the salad green and root vegetable Campanula rapunculus, or the salad green Valerianella locusta).
+After years of wishing for a child, a couple is expecting their first baby.
+The husband and wife live next to a large high-walled flower and herb garden belonging to a sorceress.
+The wife craves the rapunzel (which is either cornsalad or rampion) that she sees growing in the garden.
 She refuses to eat anything else and begins to waste away.
-Her husband fears for her life and one night he breaks into the garden to get some for her.
-When he returns, she makes a salad out of it and eats it, but she longs for more so her husband returns to the garden to retrieve some more.
-As he scales the wall to return home, the sorceress catches him and accuses him of theft.
-He begs for mercy and she agrees to be lenient, allowing him to take all the rapunzel he wants on condition that the baby be given to her when it's born.
+Her husband fears for her life and one night, he scales the garden wall to steal some rapunzel for her.
+When the man returns home, his wife makes a salad out of the rapunzel and eats it.
+But the next day, the wife craves more rapunzel, so her husband returns to the garden that night to steal some more.
+As he climbs down the garden wall, the sorceress catches him and accuses him of theft.
+The man begs for mercy and explains his wife's condition.
+The sorceress agrees to be lenient, allowing the man to take all the rapunzel he wants on the condition that the baby be given to her when it is born.
 Desperate, he agrees.

-When the wife has a baby girl, the sorceress takes her to raise as her own and names her "Rapunzel" after the plant her mother craved (in one version, her parents move away before she's born in an attempt to avoid surrendering her, only for the sorceress to turn up at their door upon her birth, unhampered by their attempt at relocation).
-She grows up to be a beautiful child with long golden hair.
-When she turns twelve, the sorceress locks her up in a tower in the middle of the woods, with neither stairs nor a door, and only one room and one window.
-In order to visit her, the sorceress stands at the bottom of the tower and calls out:
+When the wife gives birth to a baby girl, the sorceress takes her to raise as her own and names her "Rapunzel" after the plant her mother had craved.
+Rapunzel grows up to be a beautiful child with long golden hair.
+When she turns 12, the sorceress locks her up in a tower in the middle of the woods, with neither stairs nor a door, and only one room and one window at the top.
+In order to visit Rapunzel, the sorceress stands at the bottom of the tower and calls out: